List of Led Zeppelin songs written or inspired by others: "You Shook Me"

 This song was correctly credited to Willie Dixon, but a similar controversy exists over whether Page got the idea from friend and former bandmate Jeff Beck:

 [Beck] had the same sort of taste in music as I did.
 That's why you'll find on the early LPs we both did a song like "You Shook Me."
 It was the type of thing we'd both played in bands.
 Someone told me he'd already recorded it after we'd already put it down on the first Zeppelin album.
 I thought, "Oh dear, it's going to be identical", but it was nothing like it, fortunately.
 I just had no idea he'd done it.
 It was on Truth but I first heard it when I was in Miami after we'd recorded our version.
 It's a classic example of coming from the same area musically, of having a similar taste.

 Major differences between both versions include the prominence afforded Nicky Hopkins's keyboard playing in the Mickie Most mix, and that Rod Stewart sings only two verses in the Jeff Beck recording.

 "Dazed and Confused"

+In 1967, while touring with the Yardbirds, Page saw Jake Holmes perform the song in New York.
 Page was performing his version of this song with the Yardbirds, before forming Led Zeppelin.
-In 1967, while touring with the Yardbirds, Page saw Jake Holmes perform the song in New York.
 On the first Led Zeppelin album, the band's version was credited solely to Jimmy Page.
 A 2010 lawsuit appears to have been settled out of court, the case being dismissed and Holmes being added to the songwriting credit.